lumigo-io/lumigo-node/README.md

 There're still many unsolved edge cases.
 I'll add `CircleCI`, `100%` `jest` test coverage, `eslint` and publish it when I return.

+## TODO

+1. Try to minimize use of external packages.
+2. Orthogonal unit tests with 100% code cov
+3. use the E2E tests with mocks (i.e. as partial system tests with lambdaLocal)
+4. Test switchOff and local (isawsenv) with E2E tests.

 ## Incomplete Things